WhiskeyRomeoTango/leetcode/dynamic-programming/readme.md

     return dp[n]
 ```

 Personally, I think it's a lousy way of introducing DP.
-Imagine you are doing fibonacci by hand on paper, you would write down 1 at pos 1, 1 at pos 2, 2 at pos 3, 3 at pos 4, 5 at pos 5, ... until you are at pos n.
-At any position i, you always know what's on i-1 and i-2 and just sum them up.
+Imagine you are doing fibonacci by hand on paper, you would start writing down `1, 1, 2, 3, 5, 8, ...` until you are at pos `n`.
+At any position `i`, you always know what are on position `i-1` and `i-2` and you just sum them up to get what's on `i`.
 The natural way to think about how to implement something by code is to think about how to implement it by hand.
 By doing that, I am already at the second function.
 On the other hand, although the first function is very clean and easy to implement, that's not how I would imagine a fibonacci sequence should be implemented.

 Therefore, even though it's a great example of showing how impressive DP is, I think it's too shallow as an example to explain a complex technique used for many complex problems.
 Most of the interview or real-world problems won't be as straightforward as A+B - we need to spice it up a bit to see how DP really shines in some tricky situations.